 Disinformation and misinformation are categories of false information and are nearly as old as language itself.
-With the rise of the internet and social media, unprecedented access to the information environment is available to nearly everyone.
+In the age of the internet and social media, we no longer just access the information environment; we live in it.
 Widespread messaging can be created quickly and easily.
-The problem of disinformation and misinformation is amplified by these conditions and leads to information disorder.
+The problem of disinformation and misinformation is amplified by these conditions, leading to information disorder.

-DoD public affairs specialists need to understand information disorder in order to combat it and avoid falling victim to it themselves.
+Department of War public affairs professionals need to understand information disorder in order to combat it and avoid falling victim to it themselves.

 The resources listed below delve into information disorder and its interconnected concepts.